blockful-io/shutter-staking/docs/staking-architecture.md

 ## Overview

-The staking contract is a smart contract that allows keypers to stake SHU tokens effectively locking them up for a period of time.
+The staking contract is a staking smart contract that allows keypers to stake SHU tokens effectively locking them up for a minimum period of time.
 In return, keypers receive rewards in the form of any ERC20 token the DAO decides to distribute, such as SHU or WETH.
+SHU rewards are auto compounded and not claimable, which means the rewards are added to the staked amount effectively increasing the staked amount and the rewards paid to the keyper as a consequence.

 The staking contract is designed to be flexible and upgradable using the Transparant Proxy pattern where only the DAO has the permission to upgrade.

 ### Security Considerations